 Bowflex Ultimate 2 is relatively expensive as it offers more built-in exercises, can be folded for storage, features 310 lbs.
 Power Rod from Bowflex as compared to the 210 lbs.
-Power Rod of Xtreme 2, and also comes with the relatively longer warranty period.
+Power Rod of Xtreme 2, and also comes with a relatively longer warranty period.

 Bowflex Xtreme 2 SE vs. Bowflex Ultimate 2 (Detailed comparison)

 Both machines make use of power rods for resistance.
 You can start with as little as 5lbs and keep on adding power rods as you go until you decide which level is good enough for you.